 Studies in Game Sound and Music

-Intellect’s Studies in Game Sound and Music will publish accessible, detailed books that provide in-depth academic of topics and texts in video game audio.
+Intellect’s Studies in Game Sound and Music will publish accessible, detailed books that provide in-depth analysis of topics and texts in video game audio.
 The books will present detailed analysis, historical investigation, and treatment of conceptual and theoretical issues related to game audio.

 The editors welcome proposals for monographs and collections of essays.
 The series aims to: